Torh-21/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 The 4-only_diff_elements.py function returns a set of all elements present in only one set.
 The 5-number_keys.py function returns the number of keys in a dictionary.
 The 6-print_sorted_dictionary.py function prints a dictionary by ordered keys.
+The 7-update_dictionary.py function replaces or adds key/value in a dictionary.
 The